 In addition, there are teacher aides who work with individual students within the classroom setting, we offer reading recovery opportunities as and when required.
 The classes in our junior school follow the school curriculum with their classroom teachers and benefit from specialist Physical Education, Technology, Art and Music lessons at various times during the year.

-We have two classes in our middle school:
+We have three classes in our middle school:

 The emphasis in this area is on introducing students to a wide variety of subjects and specialist teachers whilst exploring their individual interests.
 During these years students are exposed to a number of subjects and encouraged to reflect on their learning.
 They are taught how to be independent self-motivated learners preparing them for the senior secondary years.
 Learners are also encouraged to use ICT skills and devices as much as possible, these will be important learning tools in the future.